darrenjacoby/sage-starter/README.md

 # starter-sage-x

-Starter for [Sage 10](https://github.com/roots/sage/tree/10.0.0-dev) removing jQuery and replacing Sass and Bootstrap with PostCSS plugins.
+Starter for [Sage 10](https://github.com/roots/sage/tree/10.0.0-dev) removing jQuery and replacing Bootstrap and Sass with Tailwind and PostCSS plugins.

 ### Dependencies